marbatlle/marbatlle.github.io/content/authors/admin/_index.md

 ---
 # Hi there.

-I'm Mar Batlle.
+I’m Mar Batlle.
+I’m a Bioinformatics Research Intern at Barcelona Supercomputing Center, focusing on applying multilayer networks techniques to the study of rare diseases affecting children.

 I attended the Universitat de Girona and the National School of Health (ISCIII), where I earned my BSc in Biotechnology and MSc in Bioinformatics Applied to Precision Medicine and Health.
-At the moment, I'm a Bioinformatics Research Intern at the Barcelona Supercomputing Center, focusing on applying multilayer networks techniques to the study of rare diseases affecting children.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resume{{< /staticref >}}